From Thairath, January 11, 2017

 In every case where the media reports “a joint police-military operation,” it indicates the military is forcing the police to take action–often sequestering police before the raid or using non-local police to participate in the raid.
 This is because the local police have an interest in tipping off the wrongdoers since they collect tribute in exchange for allowing the activity.

 The use of Article 44 to solve problems has slowly grown.
 Initially the military was reticent to use it, but there has been a constant drumbeat from all sides insisting that the junta should use its boon to help society.

 Despite Prayuth running away from the requests in the cartoon, the cartoonist is also likely emphasizing the anti-junta contention that the military loves its absolute power and will not easily give it up.]

-2015: Prayuth: “I cannot use Section 44 to solve every problem” after pressed to solve EU concerns on fishing
+2015: Prayuth: “I cannot use Article 44 to solve every problem” after pressed to solve EU concerns on fishing

-2015: Pressuring the PM to use his absolute power: Everyone loves Section 44
+2015: Pressuring the PM to use his absolute power: Everyone loves Article 44

 2015: The Withering of Article 44